 Core readings course:

-- ECO 692S – Readings in Sustainable Building Systems (3 credits, Fall, Amherst and Online)
+- ECO 692S – Readings in Sustainable Building Systems (3 credits, Fall, available ONLINE)

 Core electives (select two courses with a total of six credits):

-- BCT 540 – Design of Wood Structures (3 credits, Fall, Amherst and Online)
+- BCT 540 – Design of Wood Structures (3 credits, Spring, available ONLINE)

-- BCT 597BE – Introduction to Building Energy Modeling (3 credits, Fall and Spring, Newton and Online)
+- BCT 597BE – Introduction to Building Energy Modeling (3 credits, Summer, available ONLINE)

-- BCT 597W – Understanding Wood and Wood Products (3 credits, Fall, Amherst and Online)
+- BCT 597W – Understanding Wood and Wood Products (3 credits, Fall, available ONLINE)

-- ECO 697DL – Sustainable Building and LEED Certification (3 credits, Fall and Summer, Newton and Online)
+- ECO 697DL – Sustainable Building and Smart Growth Systems (3 credits, Fall, available ONLINE)

 Elective courses (select at least two courses with a total of six credits):

-- BCT 521 – Environmental Control Systems and Lab (4 credits, Spring, Amherst)
+- BCT 521 – Environmental Control Systems and Lab (4 credits, Spring)

-- BCT 525 – Solar Energy Systems & Building Design (3 credits, Fall, Amherst)
+- BCT 525 – Solar Energy Systems & Building Design (3 credits, Spring)

-- BCT 550 – Construction Scheduling and Project Control (3 credits, Fall and Spring, Amherst)
+- BCT 550 – Construction Scheduling and Project Control (3 credits, Fall and Spring)

-- ECO 692C – Sustainable Buildings Seminar (1.5 credits, can be taken twice for credit, Fall and Spring, Amherst and Online)
+- ECO 692C – Sustainable Buildings Seminar (1.5 credits, can be taken twice for credit, Fall and Spring, available ONLINE)

-- BCT 597N – Legal Aspects of Architecture, Engineering, and the Construction Process (3 credits, Fall and Spring, Newton and Online)
+- BCT 597N – Legal Aspects of Architecture, Engineering, and the Construction Process (3 credits, Summer, available ONLINE)

-- ECO 620 – Studies in Building Information Modeling (3 credits, Spring, Amherst and Online)
+- ECO 620 – Studies in Building Information Modeling (3 credits, Spring, available ONLINE)

-- Any core course not taken as core requirement
+- Any core course not taken as a core requirement

 Please note: During our roll-out, course availability may change.
-We intend to always present the most up-to-date listing on this page.
+We intend to always present the most up-to-date listing on this page and the following UWW course search page.
 Contact us if you have any questions about course availability.

 We admit students to the certificate on a rolling basis.
 You may even take up to two courses (through UWW) before you officially apply to this certificate.
 Remember that our classes follow the UMass academic calendar.